Explanation-Preserving Augmentation for Semi-Supervised Graph Representation Learning: Conclusion

 \section{Conclusion}

 In this paper, we study data augmentation methods for graph contrastive learning.
-The key challenge is that most existing studies focus only on structural perturbations, overlooking the importance of preserving semantic information.
-To address this, we propose a framework {\ours-GRL} for graph contrastive learning.
-We incorporate explanatory information into data augmentation methods and use theoretical analysis and experiments to demonstrate that our method outperforms baseline models across multiple datasets of varying sizes and types, while also being flexible and easy to use.
+In contrast to most of the existing methods, which focus on structural perturbations but overlook the importance of preserving semantic information, we propose a novel framework {\ours-GRL} to deal with both. {\ours-GRL} incorporates the explanatory patterns of a graph into its data augmentations by leveraging a few labeled graphs and trains a GRL model with more unlabeld graphs, establishing a semi-supervised learning paradigm.
+We perform theoretical analysis and conduct comprehensive experiments.
+The results validate the effectiveness of the proposed method.